Ambassador Alam Brohi continues analysing a crucial matter

 The primary schools were supervised by an Inspector of Schools from the Division who had on his fingertips all the information about the schools, teachers, and students in his jurisdiction.
 He inspected our school in a far-flung village twice a year.
 There were no layers of incompetent and inertia-ridden administrative and controlling offices as witnessed today.

-As a healthy practice, children irrespective of their family, caste and creed shared the duty of cleaning the school premises and general cleanliness campaigns in the village or town, fetching water if the school didn’t have its water supply or water hand pump, tree plantation.
+As A fatal blow to Higher Education & healthy practice, children irrespective of their family, caste and creed shared the duty of cleaning the school premises and general cleanliness campaigns in the village or town, fetching water if the school didn’t have its water supply or water hand pump, tree plantation.
 Physical training was compulsory.
 Games like football and volleyball were played with the participation of teachers who were from the other regions and lived within the premises of the school in single accommodation or the town.
 Our science and math teachers hailed from Punjab and were good volleyball players.
 Teachers charged no money for helping students to review their courses before the Board Examinations.
 The system remained well functional in such an environmentally and psychologically healthy atmosphere until the mid1970s.

 The chaos we witness in education today is the cumulative consequences of the clientele political system and the corruption and corrupt practices it gradually stirred in the society since 1985 when each Member of the National Assembly, elected on a non-party basis, was given a quota of hundreds of teachers for an appointment.
 Jam Sadiq Ali repeated this odious practice.
 The subsequent administrations did not lag in promoting this spoil system further compounding the affliction to the education.

 Notwithstanding the gravity of the situation, we, however, can make earnest and a seamless whole of government efforts to reform it.
-To start with, the government should impose emergency in education for ten years declaring primary education as compulsory and suspending teachers’ unions; redefine the qualifications of teachers from primary to secondary level and make merit the sole criteria for all appointments; dispense with the services of the teachers lacking the prescribed qualifications, known absentees and habitual absconders; review the prospects of promotion and career of primary and high school teachers and Headmasters, and, as a rule, make all appointments in grade 17 and above through Sindh Public Service Commission.
+To start with, A fatal blow to Higher Education government should impose emergency in education for ten years declaring primary education as compulsory and suspending teachers’ unions; redefine the qualifications of teachers from primary to secondary level and make merit the sole criteria for all appointments; dispense with the services of the teachers lacking the prescribed qualifications, known absentees and habitual absconders; review the prospects of promotion and career of primary and high school teachers and Headmasters, and, as a rule, make all appointments in grade 17 and above through Sindh Public Service Commission.

 All postings and promotions may be merit-based and linked with performance evaluation.
 The District Education and Sub Divisional Officers may be selected on merit for a result-oriented and secure term of three years.
 They should be made responsible for the transfer of teachers, their performance evaluation, and the upkeep of infrastructural facilities including buildings, playgrounds, and facilities including toilets, furniture, electricity, and four walls.
 They should send quarterly reports regularly to a higher authority.
 There should be zero tolerance for absenteeism and absconding, corruption, corrupt practices, corrupt elements, and copy culture in the Board Examinations.